Nilesh-C-01/Employee-Portal/README.md

    - Email Address
    - Password
    - Age
-   - Role Selection
+   - Role Selection (from pre-defined categories)
    - Joining Date
 3. Click "Submit" to register

 ### Employee Directory
+  (Hard coded for now since no database or JS component is there)
 - View all registered employees in a structured table format
-- Information includes Employee ID, Name, and Role
+- Information includes Employee ID, Name and Role
 - Easily searchable and organized layout

 ### Contact Information
-- Access company contact details
+- Access company contact details (dummy details for reference, easily customisable in the code to add the actual details)
-- View office location through embedded Google Maps
+- View office location through embedded Google Maps (dummy location added for reference, easily customisable in the code to add the actual location)
-- Business hours and email contact provided
+- Business hours and email contact provided (just for reference following the general conventions, easily customisable in the code to add the actual details)

 ## 📁 File Structure